-23.1 Each competitor is solely responsible for his or her personal safety.
-However, in circumstances it considers hazardous, the race committee may require a competitor to accept assistance.

-23.2 If there is an injury to any crewmember, assistance may be obtained immediately by hailing the race committee on the event channel.
+- 23.1 Each competitor is solely responsible for his or her personal safety.
+However, in circumstances it considers hazardous, the race committee may require a competitor to accept assistance. - 23.2 If there is an injury to any crewmember, assistance may be obtained immediately by hailing the race committee on the event channel.
 If in the opinion of the safety officer, the injury requires immediate attention, they will hail the race committee and assistance will be rendered.
-Boats may continue racing in accordance with RRS 41 when appropriate.

-23.3 A boat that retires from a race shall notify the race committee promptly via VHF radio or by hail.
+Boats may continue racing in accordance with RRS 41 when appropriate. - 23.3 A boat that retires from a race shall notify the race committee promptly.